wearep3r/apollo/README.md

 ## Typical problems apollo solves

-1. I need a single-node Docker-Host
+1. We need a single-node Docker-Host
-2. I need a multi-node Docker-Cluster
+2. We need a multi-node Docker-Cluster
-3. I need to run Kubernetes
+3. We need to run Kubernetes
-4. I need hyperconverged storage for my applications
+4. We need hyperconverged storage for my applications
-5. I need GitLab Runners.
+5. We need GitLab Runners.
 Lots of them.
 Cheap
-6. I need a stable backup solution based on S3
+6. We need a stable backup solution based on S3
-7. I need multiple compute environments (staging, production)
+7. We need multiple compute environments (staging, production)
-8. I need a stable solution to self-host apps
+8. We need a stable solution to self-host apps
-9. I need to spin up ephemeral clusters in CI/CD
+9. We need to spin up ephemeral clusters in CI/CD
-10. I need a stable solution for federated monitoring with Prometheus
+10. We need a stable solution for federated monitoring with Prometheus

 **apollo** is highly scalable (you can start with 1 node and scale up infinitely) and comes with a shared storage layer so you don't have to think about data persistance too much.
 Your applications' data is available within your entire cluster and regularly backed up - automagically (**Docker Swarm only**).